dana6691/Web_scraping/README.md

-Web scraping using 3 different library in python
+Web scraping using 3 different libraries in python
   1. BeautifulSoup
   2. Scrapy
   3. Selenium